Otto-AA/dashy-todo/README.md

 // It automatically goes to the closer side (left or right) A todo on the left #todo[On the left].

-// You can specify a side if you want to
+// You can specify a position if you want to (auto, left, right or "inline")
 #todo(position: right)[Also right]

 // You can add arbitrary content